From vodka to soccer, campaigns to boycott Russia build momentum

 ❤️@AndreyRublev97 pic.twitter.com/Ul9Hg8SRvS— ATP Tour (@atptour) February 25, 2022

-In auto racing, Formula 1 said this week it has pulled its race from Sochi, Russia, following the country’s invasion of Ukraine.
+In auto racing, Formula 1 said this week it has pulled its race from Sochi, Russia, after the invasion of Ukraine.
 The Russian Grand Prix had been scheduled for Sept.
 25.

 “We are watching the developments in Ukraine with sadness and shock and hope for a swift and peaceful resolution to the present situation,” Formula 1 said in a statement.
 Former F1 champion Sebastian Vettel also said he would not race in Russia.